 - Forced Outage Rates.
-Average PJM EFORd for January through March is 8.3 percent, an increase from the 7.5 percent average PJM EFORd for 2012.61 - Generator Performance Factors.
-The PJM aggregate equivalent availability factor for January through March is 85.6 percent, an increase from the 84.1 percent PJM aggregate equivalent availability factor for 2012. - Outages Deemed Outside Management Control (OMC).
-According to North American Electric Reliability Corporation (NERC) criteria, an outage may be classified as an OMC outage if the generating unit outage was caused by other than failure of the owning company's equipment or other than the failure of the practices, policies and procedures of the owning company.
-In the first three months of 2013, 25.4 percent of forced outages were classified as OMC outages.
+The average PJM EFORd for January through June was 8.4 percent, an increase from the 7.5 percent average PJM EFORd for 2012.67 - Generator Performance Factors.
+The PJM aggregate equivalent availability factor for January through June was 81.4 percent, a decrease from the 84.1 percent PJM aggregate equivalent availability factor for 2012. - Outages Deemed Outside Management Control (OMC).
+In the first six months of 2013, 15.6 percent of forced outages were classified as OMC outages.
 OMC outages are excluded from the calculation of the forced outage rate used to calculate the unforced capacity that must be offered in the PJM Capacity Market.